School Psychologist Interview Questions

 School psychologist positions require a bachelor’s degree as well as a master’s degree in school psychology or a similar master’s program in education or psychology.
 A doctorate is required if the applicant wants to participate in academic research in the field of school psychology.
 Experience in the field will bolster an application, but appropriate training at the master’s level is usually required.

-Salaries for School Psychologists range between $48K to $213K, with the median being $79K.
+Salaries for school psychologists range between $48K and $213K with the median being $79K.